 Here, we’ve listed twenty of our favourite and realistic jobs for freelancers and digital nomads, as well as some tips for avoiding scams, marketing yourself as a freelancer, and receiving payments from abroad.

-Too many people stay at a position they hate only to feel too defeated or overworked to accomplish the goals they’ve set themself to go freelance in the first place.
+Too many people stay in a position they hate only to feel too defeated or overworked to accomplish the goals they’ve set themself to go freelance in the first place.

 That’s not to say life as a freelancer is a walk in the park.
 On average, freelancers work more hours than traditionally employed people and the unpredictable nature of your income, especially in the beginning, can cause immense stress.